 Prevention Tips

-• Always park with the left rear fender (charge port side) facing the charger for the best cable reach
+Always park with the right rear side (charge port side) facing the charger for the best cable reach